Sales

 By comparing BDR capacity and MQLs, you can assess whether your business development team is properly staffed or overwhelmed.
 Adjustments to your team's workload can be made accordingly to ensure optimal performance.

-Account executive (AE) capacity: Maximizing efficiency
+Account executive (AE) capacity: Maximising efficiency

 AE capacity measures the maximum number of deals your account executives can handle in a month.

 By comparing your monthly AE capacity to the number of deals won, you can determine whether your account execs are working to their full potential.
-Adjustments to your pipeline or prospecting strategies can be made to optimize your team's efficiency.
+Adjustments to your pipeline or prospecting strategies can be made to optimise your team's efficiency.

 Win Rate: Gauging sales effectiveness